 A.R.
 15. A1 has strings on his crosse that have a hanging length greater than 2 inches.
-RULING: Officials shall instruct A1 to cut the strings to the proper length.
+RULING: Hanging strings or a missing end cap are not allowed.
+There is no time-serving penalty for such items, but the crosse must be corrected before it is permitted to be used.
+Officials shall instruct A1 to cut the strings to the proper length.
 If A1 does not, a one-minute, nonreleasable penalty shall be assessed for unsportsmanlike conduct.